 In order to guarantee a COVID-secure environment for media, there will be fewer accredited media spaces available than has been the case for previous G7 Summits.
 We will work to ensure a fair representation of different outlets to cover the Summit in-person, and provide virtual output to those unable to attend.

-Due to COVID restrictions, the numbers of media will be smaller than for previous G7 Summits.
-The data will be used to ensure there is a good cross section of international, national and local media.
+Data received will be used to ensure there is a good cross section of international, national and local media.

 All media must familiarise themselves with and comply with the current COVID-19 regulations and guidance in place in the UK.
 The latest guidance is published on the UK Government website: https://www.gov.uk/coronavirus.
 This guidance is updated regularly and should be checked frequently.
 We will be implementing a range of COVID-secure measures and will have a comprehensive COVID-19 testing protocol in place for the duration of the Summit.
 We will be providing daily testing for all members of staff and the media.
 Further details will be available when the Media Admin Notes are issued.